-And he’s betting his presidential aspirations that voters aren’t, either — despite the sustained political strength of leading Republicans he says are taking the country “into the dark.”
+And he’s betting his presidential aspirations that voters aren’t angry, either — despite the sustained political strength of leading Republicans he says are taking the country “into the dark.”

-The second-term Ohio governor, trekking through New Hampshire, preferred not to go after his GOP rivals during an extended interview with The Associated Press.
-He didn’t even want to attack the Democratic president he hopes to replace.
+Trekking through New Hampshire, the Ohio governor Kasich preferred not to go after his Republican rivals during an extended interview with The Associated Press.
+Same with Democrats.
 No, this man is trying to win the presidency on his terms, which run counter to fundamental assumptions about the mood of voters.

 He is far less than known than some of his Republican competitors nationwide, but in New Hampshire at least, Kasich appears to be surging.

-In the year of the outsider, and as his competitors run from their political experience, Kasich embraces his 18 years in Congress and five years leading one of the nation’s most important swing states.
+Even as his competitors run from their political experience to tap the outsider vibe, Kasich embraces his 18 years in Congress and five years leading one of the nation’s most important swing states.
 In tone, message and experience, he occupies a unique political space in the packed 2016 Republican primary.

 Despite his outlook, the 63-year-old Republican is fighting to stand out among other candidates from the GOP’s mainstream wing: Jeb Bush, Chris Christie and Marco Rubio.
 They are all looking up at Donald Trump, who has tapped into a deep sense of frustration with Iowa’s leadoff caucuses less than two weeks away.

 “I’m 19 days from New Hampshire, I’m in second place, and you’re asking me if I’m thinking about getting out?”
 Kasich asked.
-“Are you kidding me?”
-He added: “When they ask me the most ridiculous thing I’ve ever been asked, I’m going to remember this moment.”
+“When they ask me the most ridiculous thing I’ve ever been asked, I’m going to remember this moment.”

 Kasich said he’s providing a style of leadership that’s needed this election season.

-“That’s who I am,” he said.
-“And it’s all part of a contagious movement to make people feel as though they’re involved in something bigger than themselves.”
+As he sees it, he’s “part of a contagious movement to make people feel as though they’re involved in something bigger than themselves.”

 Yet he suggests Republicans have gone too far in trying to tear down Obama.

 “To disrespect the office of the president?
 I saw the Democrats do it to George Bush and it was ugly.
-I think in our country, we need to respect presidents, teachers, ministers, rabbis, our elders.
-I’m a big person who believes in respect.
-And when you begin to disrespect a person, when you begin to disrespect what they’re doing, it just degrades it for everybody coming down the road and I don’t like that.”
+I think in our country, we need to respect presidents, teachers, ministers, rabbis, our elders.”

-He declined to comment directly on Trump or Cruz when pressed repeatedly, saying he wanted to avoid “going down that rabbit hole.”
+Kasich declined to comment directly on Trump or Cruz when pressed, saying he wanted to avoid “going down that rabbit hole.”

 “Why is there no anger when I’m there, can you explain that?” he asked.
 “It’s because we are thinking something is there that isn’t there, or we have people who lead them down the path into the dark.
-It’s easy to get people feeling bad.
-It’s easy to get ourselves in a bad mood and thinking that the glass is half empty than half full.”
+It’s easy to get people feeling bad.”

 But Kasich has “never had a better time in politics.”